The hope4u foundation was founded by Director Diane Russell.

 Walk with us on the 15th February at 9am starting at Ham Common Richmond NSW.

 The Domestic Violence Line is a 24 hour NSW statewide telephone crisis counselling and referral service for women, including trans women.
-Counsellors on the Domestic Violence Line can help you:

 THE DOMESTIC VIOLENCE LINE IS NOT A SERVICE OF HOPE4U FOUNDATION